FREE YOURSELF FROM FORCED ARBITRATION

 GOOGLE BANS FORCED ARBITRATION AGREEMENTS FOR ALL EMPLOYEES

-While all of this sounds rather scary (and it is), the good news is the courts and even some big business are seeing this the way we do, and strides have been made to get rid of forced arbitration.
-In one amazing example, the corporate giant Google recently promised to end mandatory arbitration for all current and future full-time employees, including temps, vendors and contractors by March 21, 2019, in order to resolve disputes such as harassment, discrimination or wrongful termination.
-Google employees, alarmed by this unjust practice actually banded together not through a union, and created Googlers for Ending Forced Arbitration.
-Through these grass roots, call to action efforts, a powerful and large coalition of 20,0000 plus employees was formed that stood up to their employer Google and worked to yield this ground breaking and encouraging outcome.
-Both Google and their employees should be lauded for this brave endeavor and perhaps (hopefully) other big business and band of employees can affect similar outcomes.
+While all of this sounds rather scary (and it is), the good news is the courts and even some big businesses are seeing this the way we do, and strides have been made to get rid of forced arbitration.
+In one amazing example, the corporate giant Google recently promised to end mandatory arbitration for all current and future full-time employees, including temps, vendors, and contractors by March 21, 2019, to resolve disputes such as harassment, discrimination, or wrongful termination.
+Google employees, alarmed by this unjust practice banded together not through a union, and created Googlers for Ending Forced Arbitration.
+Through these grassroots, call-to-action efforts, a powerful and large coalition of 20,0000 plus employees was formed that stood up to their employer Google, and worked to yield this groundbreaking and encouraging outcome.
+Both Google and their employees should be lauded for this brave endeavor and perhaps (hopefully) other big businesses and bands of employees can affect similar outcomes.

 CONGRESS TAKES ACTION TO BAN FORCED ARBITRATION AGREEMENTS

-To help this along, law makers are also seeing the light when it comes to forced arbitration.
-House Democrats recently (February 28, 2019) introduced a major bill that would protect access to the court system to millions of US employees.
-The Restoring Justice for Workers Act, which would ban businesses from requiring workers to sign arbitration clauses, is still being considered by congress.
+To help this along, lawmakers are also seeing the light when it comes to forced arbitration.
+House Democrats recently (February 28, 2019) introduced a major bill that would protect access to the court system for millions of US employees.
+The Restoring Justice for Workers Act, which would ban businesses from requiring workers to sign arbitration clauses, is still being considered by Congress.
 If the legislation is passed, it would positively impact millions of US workers by giving them back their right to remove themselves from the unfair arbitration forum and have their potential claims heard in court.

 If you are presented with a forced arbitration provision as part of your hiring documents and/or employment agreement, or at any time during your employment, do not sign until you consult with an employment law attorney.
 You will be giving away your rights and we caution you against doing so.